prabhat328/simplipay/README.md

 # simplipay2
 This is an online transaction platform made for SY UG college project.
-In this Django is used as backend mysql is used as database
+In this, Django is used as backend and mysql database
 It has all basic transaction platform features like, It has email, phone verification and authentication system for signup transation pin is required before a transaction